watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

 How-To Create Custom Costing Method
 ********************************************

-Note that the chemical addition unit in this flowsheet is not an existing WaterTAP model but a :doc:`state junction <idaes:reference_guides/model_libraries/generic/unit_models/statejunction>` (passthrough model) with an added ``dose`` variable and expression ``chem_mass_flow`` to calculate the mass flow of the chemical.
-Unlike other unit models on this flowsheet (like RO, which has a built-in costing method defined in the unit model file), this chemical addition unit model does not have a built-in costing method.
-If we want our system results to reflect the cost of chemical addition, we need to create a custom costing method:sup:`1`.
+Like the other unit models on this flowsheet, the chemical addition unit model has an existing costing method.
+For illustrative purposes, consider that we want to create a custom costing method for the chemical addition unit model:sup:`1`.

 The code below shows an example of how to build a custom costing method.
-This is the general structure of :ref:`costing methods for existing WaterTAP unit models<detailed_unit_model_costing>` that are in the *watertap/costing/unit_models* directory.
+This is the general structure of all :ref:`costing methods for existing WaterTAP unit models<detailed_unit_model_costing>` that are in the *watertap/costing/unit_models* directory.

 .. testcode::